jinfanfrankhu/jinfanfrankhu.github.io/_projects/2gayvoice/survey.md

 <ul>
   <li>Provide basic demographic information, including your age, gender identity, sexual orientation, whether you know someone who is gay in real life, and whether you are a native English speaker.</li>
   <li>Listen to a series of short voice samples.</li>
-  <li>Rate each speaker’s perceived sexuality on a continuous 0-4 scale, where 0 = 100% heterosexual, 4 = 100% homosexual, and 2 = evenly bisexual.</li>
+  <li>Rate each speaker’s perceived sexuality on a 1-5 scale, where 1 = 100% heterosexual, 5 = 100% homosexual, and 3 = evenly bisexual.</li>
 </ul>
 </p>